DOWRIGHTTV/dns-tls-relay/README.md

     the openssl version to support TLS 1.3.
 TLS 1.3 is preferred because even the ssl certificate is encrypted.

 Local Caching:
-All records will be cached for a minimum of 5 minutes to imporve performance.
+All records will be cached for a minimum of 5 minutes to improve performance.
 The mose requested domains on your network will be permanently cached (checked every 5 minutes) to ensure you will
     always receive a cached response for these domains. (the system will ensure the records are up to date in the background)